brucelinco/Perfect-hashing-based-PFAC-on-GPUs/README.md

 # Perfect-hashing-based-PFAC
-The file structure as following.
+The file structure is as following.
 ```
 main.cc                          // main function
 +-CreateTable/